The Miracle Child

 The Miracle Child (French: L'enfant du miracle) is a 1932 French science fiction film based on a play of the same name by Robert Charvay and Paul Gavault.
-The plot of the film centers around a widow named Blanche Montel who endeavours to find a man with whom to produce a child so that she can pretend that the child was her late husband's and so inherit a fortune.
+The plot of the film centers around a widow named Blanche Montel who endeavours to find a man she can have a child with so that she can pretend that the child was her late husband's and inherit his fortune.
 In a scene which has been cited as particularly humorous, a few characters interrupt a Spiritualist séance and are subsequently believed to be ghosts.
 Ginette Leclerc's minor role in The Miracle Child was one of her first acting roles in a long and successful career.